Capital of Morocco

 Morocco

 People call Morocco the Kingdom of Morocco.
 It is a country in the continent of Africa near Europe.
 20 miles from the Strait of Gibraltar, Morocco is in the middle of the world; Morocco is a middle African country.
 Morocco is about 20 miles from the Strait of Gibraltar.
 In Morocco, there are many cultural, famous roads and markets.
-This is part of their history as civilized people.
+This is part of their past as well-behaved people.
 They show a wide range of handicrafts, textiles, jewelry, other popular items, and food made in the Moroccan way.
 This is how they make their food.
 This is how they make their food.
 Morocco, West, sunset.

 What is the real capital of Morocco?